Taking care of your first ant colony!

 – Fruit flies

-Small test tube with fruit flies, it is best to keep these in the freezer, then they will stay good for at least 3-4 weeks. – Moving supplies To be able to connect the colony to a new/clean test tube.
+Small test tube with fruit flies, it is best to store these in the freezer, then they will stay good for at least 3-4 weeks. – Moving supplies To be able to connect the colony to a new/clean test tube.

-Create setup with the starter set
+Setup with the starter set

 First you can connect the colony to the test tube outside world.
 You can do this by folding half the cotton pad in half lengthwise and rolling it around the end of the piece of tubing, then push the piece of tubing with the cotton pad rolled around it. in the test tube.
 Then you can connect the colony to the outside world, in the outside world, the colony can collect food and take away their waste.